 I have taught criminal justice at Fayetteville High School since 2011.
 In 1989, I received a Bachelor of Science degree in Criminal Justice Administration, with minors in Psychology, Sociology, and Political Science from Middle Tennessee State University.

-Over the course of the last twenty-eight years, I have worked as a Private Investigator, Youth Services Officer/Probation Officer, and I have served as a law enforcement officer with different law enforcement agencies.
+Over the course of the last twenty-nine years, I have worked as a Private Investigator, Youth Services Officer/Probation Officer, and I have served as a law enforcement officer with different law enforcement agencies.
 I currently work, on a part-time basis, with the Lincoln County Sheriff's Department.
 I am also assigned by the Lincoln County Sheriff's Department as a Scuba Diver and Swiftwater Rescue Diver to the Lincoln County Emergency Management Agency.

 CRIMINAL JUSTICE 1, 2, and 3 Syllabus